flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/init.md

             Currently the "NEW RWY page" is not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 - INIT REQUEST (2R):
-    - Shown, if no flight plan is entered or the origin/destination pair is changed.
+    - Shown if no flight plan is entered or the origin/destination pair is changed.
     - Selecting this prompt sends the ground a request for active flight plan initialization (downlink message).
       When the star is not displayed, a downlink message cannot be sent.
     - The uplink flight plan is automatically inserted in the active flight plan, prior to engine start, provided an